 The two biggest events on last year’s sports calendar were the AFL and NRL grand finals, and they didn’t disappoint.
-In the AFL, a resurgent Richmond Tigers cemented their position of power with an unprecedented 89-point demolition of GWS, giving the Tigers their second premiership flag in three years after a drought that lasted nearly four decades.
-And in the NRL, the Roosters beat the Raiders to grab their second victory in a row, a feat that hadn’t been achieved in over 25 years.
+In the AFL, a resurgent Richmond Tigers cemented their position of power with a 31-point demolition of Geelong, giving the Tigers their third premiership flag in four years after a drought that lasted nearly four decades.
+And in the NRL, Melbourne Storm beat Penrith Panthers to grab their fourth NRL premiership.

-With such blockbuster finishes in 2019, the 2020 seasons are more hotly anticipated than ever, with the NRL kicking off with a match between the Eels and the Bulldogs on Thursday 12th March.
-The AFL gets started a week later on the 19th, as reigning premiers Richmond take on long-time rivals Carlton on the hallowed turf of the MCG.
+With such blockbuster finishes in 2020, the 2021 seasons are more hotly anticipated than ever, with the NRL kicking off with a match between the Storm and the Rabbitohs on Thursday 11th March.
+The AFL gets started a week later on the 18th, as reigning premiers Richmond take on long-time rivals Carlton on the hallowed turf of the MCG.

 Best Ways to Watch – Streaming, and More

 Top of the list for many sports fans would have to be smash hit sports streaming service Kayo Sports.
 Since its launch in 2018, Kayo has become the go-to streaming destination for hundreds of thousands of fans, with its unique ability to let you laser-focus on the sports you love and never miss a moment.
-Again in 2020, every single match of the AFL and NRL seasons will be streaming in high definition right up until the finals in September, with Kayo letting you get deeper into the action with its unique special features (read a detailed Kayo review for more about the platform’s clever features).
+Again, every single match of the AFL and NRL seasons will be streaming in high definition right up until the finals later this year, with Kayo letting you get deeper into the action with its unique special features (read a detailed Kayo review for more about the platform’s clever features).

 Sign up to Kayo’s FREE 14 day trial offer